National Concrete Roads Programme

 Concrete roads are mostly found along the eastern side of England, in the North East, Yorkshire, East Anglia and the South East.
 There are also some small stretches in the West Midlands, Merseyside and Greater Manchester.

-They were built largely in the 1960s and 1970s, when traffic volumes were half of what they are today.
-The concrete slabs with which they were made have proved tougher and longer lasting than asphalt, and over the years have needed very little maintenance.
+Concrete roads were built largely in the 1960s and 1970s, when traffic volumes were half what they are today.
+The concrete slabs that they're made with have proved tougher and longer lasting than asphalt.Over the years they've needed very little maintenance.

 Decades of safe use and hundreds of millions of journeys mean these roads are nearing the end of their working lives.
 They need vital upgrades to ensure they remain safe, dependable and durable.
 Better surfaces will also boost ride quality and reduce noise for many years to come.